digitalocean/golang-slackbot/README.md

 ## Introduction: Composed Function

-This repository contains a slack bot written in Go.
+This repository contains a slack bot written in Golang.
 The slack bot uses socketmode and runs indefinitely when hosted somewhere, like Docker & DigitalOcean's Droplets.
-The slack bot takes in 3 slack commmands: presigned url, twilio sms, and sendgrid email.
+The slack bot takes in 3 slash commmands: presigned url, twilio sms, and sendgrid email, which are all explained individually below.
+It will return back a slack attachment to the channel including either a presigned url, success message, or an error message.

 ### Introduction: 3 Sample Functions

-This repository contains a sample presigned URL function written in Go.
+This repository contains a sample presigned URL function written in Golang.
 You are able to choose to get a presigned URL to upload a file to a DigitalOcean Space or to download a file from a DigitalOcean Space.
-Given the filename, request, and duration, a presigned url gets returned to you or an error message.
+Given the filename, request (`GET` or `PUT`), and duration (how many seconds/minutes/hours you want the url to be valid for), a presigned url gets returned to you or else an error message.

 This repository contains a sample Twilio SMS function written in Python.
-You are able to send an sms using Twilio verified phone numbers.
-Given 2 phone numbers and a message, a successful message gets sent back to you or an error message.
+You are able to send an sms using only Twilio verified phone numbers.
+Given 2 phone numbers and a message, a successful message gets returned or else an error message.

 This repository contains a sample Sendgrid Emails function written in Python.
 You are able to send an email using Sendgrid's API to email addresses with or without DMARCS.
-Given 2 email addresses, a subject, and a body, a successful message gets sent back to you or an error message.
+Given 2 email addresses, a subject, and a body, a successful message gets returned or an else an error message.

 ## Requirements

 ### Slack Bot

-* You need to create a slack app and enable socketmode.
+* You need to create a slack app and enable SocketMode.
 You can learn more at https://api.slack.com/apis/connections/socket.
 * I've attached a `manifest.yml` file if you'd like to set up the app with manifests.
-The manifest file contains the scopes of the bot you will be adding to allow the bot to read and write to chat as well as accept slash commands.
+The manifest file contains the scopes of the bot you will be adding to allow the bot to read and write to the channel as well as accept slash commands.
-* You need to add your `AUTH_TOKEN`, `APP_TOKEN`, and `CHANNEL_ID` to the `.env` file to connect to Slack API as well as your channel that you will be adding the slack bot to.
+* You need to add your `AUTH_TOKEN`, `APP_TOKEN`, and `CHANNEL_ID` to the `.env` file to connect to the Slack API as well as your channel that you will be adding the slack bot to.

-NOTE: If you decide not to use the `manifest.yml` to create an app, here are some things you need to make sure are activate for your app.
+NOTE: If you decide not to use the `manifest.yml` to create an app, here are some things you need to make sure are activated for your app.
 - Activate Socket Mode
 - Activate Interactivity & Shortcuts
 - Activate Incoming Webhooks